jotasom/ui5-middleware-xsuaa/README.md

             grantType: authorizationCode
 ```

-Make sure all needed services are properly bound on a `.env` file located in the same folder as the `ui5.yaml` file¹.
+Make sure all needed services (including a destination service, if destinations are being used) are properly bound on a `.env` file located in the same folder as the `ui5.yaml` file¹.

 ¹ On SAP Business Application Studio, go to `View` > `Find Command...` > `CF: Bind a service to a locally run application`.